0098goutham/RISC-V/README.md

 Our trainers – Guruprasad Siddarth, Nahusha K L, and G R Vighneshwar – for their guidance and support throughout this journey.

 # Conclusion
 This workshop has been an exciting and transformative learning experience.
 The concepts and skills I learned during these two days have strengthened my understanding of RISC-V and open-source hardware.
-This repository documents my journey and serves as a starting point for further exploration and projects in this domain.
+This repository documents my journey and serves as a starting point for further exploration and projects in this domain. ### [PDF IS OF DAY2] ###